College Park, Maryland: Public transportation

-College Park has a station on Washington Metro's Green Line.
+College Park has a station on Washington Metro's Green and Yellow Lines.

-College Park–University of Maryland Station on the Washington Metro's Green Line is in College Park; a large commuter parking garage was completed in 2004 adjacent to the Metro station.
+College Park–University of Maryland Station on the Washington Metro's Green and Yellow Lines is in College Park; a large commuter parking garage was completed in 2004 adjacent to the Metro station.
 MARC trains run on CSX tracks adjacent to the Green Line and stop at a small station next to the College Park Metro station.
 The Metro station lies at what had been the historic junction of Calvert Road and the CSX tracks.

 Five Purple Line light rail stations will serve College Park when the system opens in 2027: Adelphi Road, Campus Drive, Baltimore Avenue, College Park Metro and Riverdale Park North.
 University of Maryland students, faculty and staff will be able to ride fare-free among those stops.
-The Purple Line will link the Metro's Red, Green, and Orange lines.
+The Purple Line will link the Metro's Red, Green, Yellow, and Orange lines.
 As well as the MARC commuter rail's Penn and Camden lines.
 The Purple Line station on the University of Maryland campus will eliminate the need for a bus route to the university's main Metro station, the Green line's College Park – U of Md station.